 Our moorings are on the South side of the bay.
 Our position is:

 For those of you stopping with other accommodation providers, Doune is 6 miles west of Inverie on the Inverie Airor road.
 There is a 15 minute walk down a steep hillside path to reach Doune from the road….and of course a 15 minute walk back up to the road after dinner!
 Your accommodation providers may be able to offer you a taxi service or a car loan, or alternatively there are E bikes to hire at a special ‘Doune Taxi’ rate from https://www.knoydart-ebikehire.com/.
 Finally, we run a “no tech table” policy here at Doune, so please don’t bring phones or other devices to the table.

-Central to the Doune experience is eating fabulous, freshly prepared food in our award-winning Dining Room.
-For our guests, eating in The Doune Dining Room is a major part of their holiday.
+Central to the Doune experience is eating fabulous, freshly prepared food in our restaurant.
 We are proud of our food and strive to always serve satisfying meals that will long be remembered.

-The Doune Dining Room serves only home-made dishes, using locally sourced fresh ingredients.
+The restaurant at Doune Knoydart serves only home-made dishes, using locally sourced fresh ingredients.
 Our menu features flavours from around the world with a Scottish influence.
 The ambience is warm, friendly and relaxed, and equally suited to small or large groups.
-Our famous three-course evening dinner is a carefully chosen single menu, freshly prepared daily (with options for special diets and vegetarians).

 Dining here is a communal affair, encouraging conversation and friendship.
 So, we have only ‘tech free tables’, no screens or mobile phones.
 First person to pick up their phone picks up the tab for the table!